 Although RoboVeg is a genuinely ground-breaking harvesting solution, our Engineers have been determined to develop it in such a way as to ensure that maintenance and updates are as straightforward and problem-free as possible.

 We have used commercially available, tried and tested, technology in many areas.
 As a result, the robots and cameras can be switched in and out of the system as required.

 This also means that the harvester is to some extent ‘future-proof’ as upgraded robots and cameras can be installed on a more-or-less ‘plug-and-play’ basis.

-Work started on this project back in 2008 with founder and Lead Engineer Peter, as part of KMS Projects.
+Work started on this project with founder and Lead Engineer Peter, as part of KMS Projects.
 He soon brought Estwick George into the team as Lead Technician with his computing expertise and later Mike Phillips, an expert vision systems.